SSithub/TicTacToe_NeuralNetwork/README.md

 A beginning problem for deep learning.

 ### Network Architecture
-18 input nodes, 18 hidden nodes in layer 1, 18 hidden nodes in layer 2, 1 output node.
+18 input nodes, 18 nodes in layer 1, 9 nodes in layer 2, 9 nodes in layer 3, and 1 output node.
 All layers use the tanh activation function with Xavier weight initialization.
 The optimizer used is AMSGrad with a learning rate of .0001.

 ### Method
 The first approach was to feed forward 9 inputs and have 1 indicate an X, have -1 indicate an O, and have 0 indicate an empty spot.